When You Find Collectors It Pays Dividends!

 The point of asking is to encourage you to track and categorize your marketing costs.
 To succeed at this, you also need to pursue aggressively learning how art collectors found you.

 Want to learn how to sell locally and to people who know you?
-Join the How to Find Art Buyers Workshop.
+Join the Art Marketing Toolkit Project.

 2. Being Proactive in Finding Useful Data Pays Dividends

 While at a show, ask buyers and prospects if your marketing, show marketing, or another artist’s promotion pulled them in.
 In other communications, you can make a specific special offer related to your request for an address that will identify the source.

 Being disciplined in tracking what attracts new art collectors will help you intelligently spend your marketing dollars.
 For instance, if postcards work then use them more frequently.
 If email works, then send more emails.

 3. A Viable Email List Is a Most Valuable Business Asset

 Be diligent about collecting both postal and email addresses.
 Your list of potential art collectors is your lifeline to success.
 A good way to ask for new list sign-ups and how prospects found you, is to offer something of value in return for their cooperation.
 For example, a mini-print, a box of notecards, free shipping, or a show special.

 Collecting names arguably is the most important task you perform for your art business.
 If you are not making contact collection a high priority, start now.
 Make it easy for someone to give you their information on your blog, and your website.